Saudi teen seeking asylum barricades herself in Thai hotel room

 Rahaf Mohammed Alqunun began posting on Twitter late Saturday after her passport was taken away when she arrived in Bangkok on a flight from Kuwait.
 The 18-year-old has been appealing for aid from the United Nations refugee agency and anyone else who can help.

-The office of the United Nations High Commissioner for Refugees issued a statement saying it was following the case and was trying to get access to Alqunun to assess her need for international protection.
+The office of the United Nations High Commissioner for Refugees issued a statement saying it was following the case and would assess Alqunun's need for international protection.

+On Twitter, where Alqunun has accumulated tens of thousands of followers in about a day-and-a-half, she alleged being in "real danger" if forced to return to her family under pressure from Saudi authorities, and has claimed in media interviews that she could be killed.

 "The key thing is she should not be sent back to Saudi Arabia, she should not be sent back into harm's way."